 19. Bombay Green Mangoes

-If you're hoping to find some for yourself, then take note; this special type of mango is generally found from April through June in western regions like Maharashtra, Gujarat and Goa.
+If you're hoping to find some for yourself, take note: this special type of mango is generally found from April through June in western regions like Maharashtra, Gujarat, and Goa.

 20. Chausa Mangoes